 In a horticultural context, the term “light deprivation” may be a little daunting to the uninitiated.
 After all, isn’t light supposed to be essential for healthy plants?
 But more gardeners than ever are swearing by this approach.
-It’s well-established that light deprivation can help greenhouses become more productive across all four seasons — including winter, when growing has typically slowed or come to a halt.
+It’s a well-established fact that light deprivation can help greenhouses become more productive across all four seasons, including winter; when growing slows down or comes to a halt.

-So what is a light deprivation greenhouse, and how does it work?
-Here are all the details you need to know to become acquainted with this fresh approach to greenhouse gardening and determine whether it’s right for you.
+So what is a light deprivation (or “light dep”) greenhouse, and how does it work?
+Here are all the details for understanding this fresh approach to greenhouse gardening and determining whether it’s right for you.

 The light deprivation method is designed to manipulate the amount of light that comes into a greenhouse and when with the end goal of controlling the time it takes for plants to reach maturity and flower.
 This, in turn, creates more harvests, as a large number of plant varieties won’t produce fruit or flowers until the number of sunlight hours in a given day has dipped below a certain point, hence the need to cover the greenhouse in extra darkness.

 To accomplish this, a greenhouse that’s set up for light deprivation artificially controls the influx of light.
 This is done by blocking sunlight, usually with some kind of cover or shade system.
 This can be as simple as a plastic tarp or as complex as a fully automated timing system.

 The specifics of operating a light dep greenhouse can vary based on what you’re growing and other factors, but in general, each setup should aim to create about 12 hours of uninterrupted darkness.
 Many growers handle this by covering or shading their greenhouse at 7 p.m. and uncovering it at 7 a.m.
 This could mean adding and removing your blackout tarp, or simply adjusting your system until it reaches the perfect balance.